 - Direct non-scarring removes the burning Moxa before the skin burns enough to scar.

-- Indirect Moxibustion holds a “Moxa-cigar” (a cigar-shaped stick) near an acupuncture point to warm the skin, or puts it on an acupuncture needle inserted in the skin to heat the needle.
+- Indirect Moxibustion holds a “Moxa-cigar” (a cigar-shaped stick) near an acupuncture point to warm the skin, or puts Moxa on an acupuncture needle (called Kyutoshin in Japan) inserted in the skin to heat and activate the needle.